Kate Durbin: Internet and technology based projects

 Durbin founded the online critical journal Gaga Stigmata: Critical Writings and Art about Lady Gaga in 2010, which ended its run in 2013.
 She co-edited the project with Dr. Meghan Vicks.
 The blog critically engaged with Lady Gaga's "shock pop phenomenon" and "moved at the speed of pop," responding to pop cultural phenomenon almost instantly after they occurred, a way of doing criticism that was new at the time.
 Gaga Stigmata received considerable press attention from sources as diverse as NPR, CBC's Q, Yale's American Scholar Magazine, AOL, The Atlantic, Spex, Huffington Post, Pop Matters, Berfrois, Voice Tribune, and many others.
 Members of Gaga's team, including Nicola Formichetti, hair stylist Frederic "Freddie" Aspiras, and visual artist Millie Brown have also tweeted and praised Gaga Stigmatas work.
 The journal has been used as a resource in classrooms across the world, and has been studied at conferences as a phenomenon in its own right, as a new way to do criticism in the era of the internet.

 In 2016, Durbin and poet Amaranth Borsuk released their collaboration Abra: A Living Text, an interactive iPad app and artist's book that is an exploration and celebration of the history and future of the book.
 The app blends ancient book technology such as cuneiform tablets with modern references such as emojis.
 Durbin told Vice's Creator's Project that ABRA is: "a touch-based 'magical poetry instrument/spellbook' that creates a 'new way for regular people and poets alike to create and enjoy poetry in the era of the Internet and smartphones.'
-The app won the 2017 international Turn on Literature Prize for electronic literature.
+ABRA plays with elements of chance, as the user spins a dial to make new words appear.
+They also input their own language, which is then incorporated into the app's memory bank and reappears again later.
+The app uses a rainbow interface, with different words appearing in various bright colors.
+ABRA won the 2017 international Turn on Literature Prize for electronic literature.